-- What is Tsuru?

-- What is an application?

-- What is a unit?

-- What is a platform?

 - What is a service?

 - How does environment variables work?

 - How does the quota system works?

 - How routing works?

 - How are Git repositories managed?

-This document is an attempt to explain concepts you'll face when deploying and managing applications using Tsuru.
+This document is an attempt to explain concepts you'll face when deploying and managing applications using tsuru.
 To request additional explanations you can open an issue on our issue tracker, talk to us at #tsuru @ freenode.net or open a thread on our mailing list.

-5.12.1 What is Tsuru?
+5.13.1 What is tsuru?

-Tsuru is an open source polyglot cloud application platform (PaaS).
+tsuru is an open source polyglot cloud application platform (PaaS).
 With tsuru, you don't need to think about servers at all.
 You can write apps in the programming language of your choice, back it with add-on resources such as SQL and NoSQL databases, memcached, redis, and many others.
 You manage your app using the tsuru command-line tool and you deploy code using the Git revision control system, all running on the tsuru infrastructure.

-5.12.2 What is an application?
+5.13.2 What is an application?

-An application, in Tsuru, is a program's source code, dependencies list - on operational system and language level - and a Procfile with instructions on how to run that program.
+An application, in tsuru, is a program's source code, dependencies list - on operational system and language level - and a Procfile with instructions on how to run that program.
 An application has a name, a unique address, a Platform, associated development teams, a repository and a set of units.

-5.12.3 What is a unit?
+5.13.3 What is a unit?